 Field-hunting tip

-Look in sedimentary iron ore deposits country — that is the host setting where koninckite typically forms.
+Look in sedimentary iron ore deposits country, the host setting where koninckite typically forms.
 If you start seeing limonite, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a radiating aggregates, globular, crusts habit, so train your eye for that shape before scanning the outcrop.